superbrothers/kubernetes-docs/kubectl_kustomize.md

       --network                  enable network access for functions that declare it --network-name string      the docker network to run the container in (default "bridge") -o, --output string            If specified, write output to this path.
-      --reorder string           Reorder the resources just before output.
-Use 'legacy' to apply a legacy reordering (Namespaces first, Webhooks last, etc).
-Use 'none' to suppress a final reordering. (default "legacy")
 ```

 ### Options inherited from parent commands